Internal Lunch Seminars

 The association between cognitive abilities, economic preferences and personality traits

-Renata Kosíková (MUNI) Academic club
+Renata Kosíková (Masaryk University) Academic club

 This paper examines how cognitive and non-cognitive abilities relate to economic preferences.
 Cognitive abilities are a comprehensive structure of abilities (attention, memory, intelligence, etc.) that are interconnected.
 From the existing literature, it follows that the level of cognitive abilities has an influence on the decision-making of individuals and can positively or negatively affect their incomes and future economic planning.
 However, the level of cognitive abilities is not enough to fully understand the individual and his decisions.
 For this reason, we will also focus on non-cognitive abilities in the research.
 These are most often characterized by personality traits that are commonly measured by the Big Five test.
 This test assesses the following personality traits – neuroticism, extraversion, openness, agreeableness, and conscientiousness.
 Personality traits are another factor that characterizes the overall individuality of a particular individual.
 However, it is currently unclear how non-cognitive abilities relate to economic preferences.
 In the presentation, we will introduce the study design and discuss how the relationship between cognitive abilities, personality traits and economic preferences will be investigated.